Nina Kellgren: Early life

 Kellgren was born in Manchester to Jonas Kellgren, a British physician of Swedish and Russian descent, and Thelma Reynolds, an American nurse of English descent from Amesbury, Massachusetts.
 She has three sisters as well as a half-sister from her father's previous marriage.
 Kellgren holds a Bachelor and a Master of Fine Arts from University College London's Slade School of Fine Art, having completed her studies in 1972.
-She got her first job as a camera assistant to Diane Tammes.
+She got her first job as a camera assistant for Diane Tammes.